Soliplex Agents

 Stale Document Removal

-When delete_stale: true is set in a manifest's config block, the runner will remove documents from the Ingester that no longer appear in any of the manifest's components.
-This keeps the Ingester in sync with the actual source data.
+When delete_stale: true is set in a manifest's config block, the runner removes locally-stored documents that no longer appear in any of the manifest's components.
+This keeps the download directory in sync with the actual source data.

 How it works: